Chris Fleming (comedian): Stand-up comedy

 When Vulture asked for the best comedy advice they had received, Fleming responded, "Rick Jenkins, owner of the Comedy Studio [in Harvard Square], taught me that, through clarity with your audience, even the most absurd idea can be accessible—also, that no idea is too absurd."

+Fleming's special Chris Fleming: Live at the Palace premiered on HBO Max on February 27, 2026.
+It was produced by, among others, Conan O'Brien and Jeff Ross.
+For the writing on the special, Fleming was nominated for the Primetime Emmy Award for Outstanding Writing for a Variety Special.

 Gender identity

 Fleming lampooned their audience's questions about their gender in a 2016 video titled "Am I A Man?"
 Their response was, "Can I consider myself a man if, in a pinch, I can dry myself off with a hand towel?"

+In their 2018 stand up comedy special "Showpig", Fleming said "I'm not a man.
+I'm not a woman.
+I'm a showpig."

-When asked for their preferred pronouns in a 2019 The Peak interview, Fleming stated, "Anything works for me."
+When asked for their preferred pronouns in a 2019 The Peak interview, Fleming said, "Anything works for me."
+In 2016, they gave the following definition of manhood:

-In 2016, Fleming gave the following definition for manhood:My concept of a man is someone who whacks their elbow a little bit at a Bertucci's and has no hang-ups about freaking out—zero qualms about going full Streetcar Named Desire at 2 PM...Fleming satirizes their relationship with masculinity in their comedy, such as with their 2016 song "I'm Afraid to Talk To Men" and 2022 monologue "Men and Me."
-When asked if they felt secure in their masculinity, they responded, Oh, I'm not secure with my masculinity, I just don't have any masculinity.
+My concept of a man is someone who whacks their elbow a little bit at a Bertucci's and has no hang-ups about freaking out—zero qualms about going full Streetcar Named Desire at 2 PM...

+Fleming satirizes their relationship with masculinity in their comedy, such as with their 2016 song "I'm Afraid to Talk To Men" and 2022 monologue "Men and Me."
+When asked whether they felt secure in their masculinity, they responded:

+Oh, I'm not secure with my masculinity, I just don't have any masculinity.
 There's just such a lack of it, I have no respect for it.

 Fleming routinely describes the way they are perceived by others in their stand-up.
-In regards to their appearance, they compared themself to "a cocker-spaniel who is bi at best," a "woman [...] from the woods" and "an American Girl doll that got left out in the rain."
-In 2022, they stated, "If I'm at a restaurant with a group, the waiter will ask the women, me, children, then men.
+In regard to their appearance, they compared themself to "a cocker spaniel who is bi at best," a "woman [...] from the woods" and "an American Girl doll that got left out in the rain."
+In 2022, they said, "If I'm at a restaurant with a group, the waiter will ask the women, me, children, then men.
 That's the order of operations [...]
 I've got a Gaia thing going on, Mother Goose energy."

+On Spilling Your Seed With Chloe Troast, Fleming answers Troast's inquiry of their gender with: "I'm just keeping my eyes on the road."
+A gender reveal gag follows, where their gender is revealed to be "two Brandi Carlile tickets".
+To this, Fleming reacts, "Fuck, that's what I was afraid of."